yasirbhutta/yasirbhutta.github.io/ms-powerpoint/docs/basics.md

 ### Fit to Window

+## Templates

+A pre-designed layout for slides with formatting, colors, fonts, and content; save time and create consistent presentations

+## Placeholders

+Dotted-line containers on slide layouts for holding content; organize content easily and keep slides consistent

 ## True/False (Mark T for True and F for False)

+- Templates can include content for your presentation. **True or False**
+- Animations can only be applied to text. **True or False**
+- You can start a slide show from the beginning by pressing Ctrl+S. **True or False**
+- PowerPoint is a part of Microsoft Office suite. **True or False**
+- You can embed a YouTube video directly into a PowerPoint slide. **True or False**
+- The 'Transition' tab in PowerPoint is used to control the movement between slides. **True or False**
+- SmartArt is a feature in PowerPoint that allows you to create graphical representations of information. **True or False**

 ## Multiple Choice (Select the best answer)

-What are slide transitions in PowerPoint?

-A) Effects applied to slide elements
-B) Ways to switch between slides
-C) Formatting options for text
-D) Animation effects for shapes

-What is the difference between entrance and exit animations?

-A) Entrance animations appear when a slide starts; exit animations appear when it ends
-B) Entrance animations are for text; exit animations are for images
-C) Entrance animations move objects onto the slide; exit animations move objects off the slide
-D) Entrance animations are for images; exit animations are for text

-How do you add a new slide to a presentation?

-A) Ctrl + S
-B) Insert > New Slide
-C) File > New Slide
-D) Home > Add Slide

-What is the purpose of the "Save As" option in PowerPoint?
-A) Save the current presentation.
-B) Save a copy of the presentation with a different name or location.
-C) Save the presentation as a template.
-D) Save the presentation for online sharing.

-How do you insert a new slide in PowerPoint?

-a) Click the "Insert" tab and choose "New Slide."
-b) Right-click anywhere on the slide and select "New Slide."
-c) Press the Ctrl+N keyboard shortcut.
-d) Click the "+" button at the bottom of the slide pane.

-What is the file extension for a PowerPoint presentation?

-a) .docx
-b) .pptx
-c) .pdf
-d) .xlsx

-What are some alternatives to PowerPoint?

-a) Google Slides
-b) Keynote
-c) LibreOffice Impress
-d) All of the above

-What is the shortcut key to start a slideshow from the beginning?
-a) F5
-b) Ctrl+S
-c) Esc
-d) Alt+Enter

-How can you add animations to text or objects on a slide?
-a) Use the Animations tab (Correct)
-b) Right-click and choose "Animate"
-c) Add them during the slideshow presentation
-d) They are not possible in PowerPoint
+> What are slide transitions in PowerPoint?

+1. [ ] Effects applied to slide elements
+2. [ ] Ways to switch between slides
+3. [ ] Formatting options for text
+4. [ ] Animation effects for shapes

+> What is the difference between entrance and exit animations?

+1. [ ] Entrance animations appear when a slide starts; exit animations appear when it ends
+2. [ ] Entrance animations are for text; exit animations are for images
+3. [ ] Entrance animations move objects onto the slide; exit animations move objects off the slide
+4. [ ] Entrance animations are for images; exit animations are for text

+> How do you add a new slide to a presentation?

+1. [ ] Ctrl + S
+2. [ ] Insert > New Slide
+3. [ ] File > New Slide
+4. [ ] Home > Add Slide

+> What is the purpose of the "Save As" option in PowerPoint?

+1. [ ] Save the current presentation.
+2. [ ] Save a copy of the presentation with a different name or location.
+3. [ ] Save the presentation as a template.
+4. [ ] Save the presentation for online sharing.

+> How do you insert a new slide in PowerPoint?

+1. [ ] Click the "Insert" tab and choose "New Slide."
+2. [ ] Right-click anywhere on the slide and select "New Slide."
+3. [ ] Press the Ctrl+N keyboard shortcut.
+4. [ ] Click the "+" button at the bottom of the slide pane.

+> What is the file extension for a PowerPoint presentation?

+1. [ ] .docx
+2. [ ] .pptx
+3. [ ] .pdf
+4. [ ] .xlsx

+> What are some alternatives to PowerPoint?

+1. [ ] Google Slides
+2. [ ] Keynote
+3. [ ] LibreOffice Impress
+4. [ ] All of the above

+> What is the shortcut key to start a slideshow from the beginning?

+1. [ ] F5
+2. [ ] Ctrl+S
+3. [ ] Esc
+4. [ ] Alt+Enter

+> How can you add animations to text or objects on a slide?

+1. [ ] Use the Animations tab
+2. [ ] Right-click and choose "Animate"
+3. [ ] Add them during the slideshow presentation
+4. [ ] They are not possible in PowerPoint

 ## Exercises